It is the introduction of liquids to clean the colon through the anus.

-An enema is generally considered to be a form of laxative to help relieve symptoms of constipation and fecal impaction.
+An enema is generally considered a form of laxative to help relieve symptoms of constipation and fecal impaction.

 Most enemas consist of a saline solution.
 However, some may include baking soda, mild soap, and mineral oil.

-Fluids that are inserted into the rectum act as an irritant to the lower intestine, stimulating contractions.
+Fluids inserted into the rectum act as an irritant to the lower intestine, stimulating contractions.

-These contractions work to expel the impacted stool along with the liquid from the enema.
+These contractions work to expel the impacted stool and the liquid from the enema.

-The occasional use of an enema is a temporary solution for the relief of symptoms associated with constipation.
+The occasional use of an enema is a temporary solution for relieving symptoms associated with constipation.
 Frequent repeated use of enemas can cause harm.

-The colon absorbs some of the liquid from an enema, so repeated enemas can cause an electrolyte imbalance and cardiovascular overload.
+The colon absorbs some liquid from an enema, so repeated enemas can cause an electrolyte imbalance and cardiovascular overload.

-If you experience symptoms of vomiting, dizziness and sweating after doing multiple enemas that could be a sign of imbalance.
+If you experience vomiting, dizziness, and sweating after doing multiple enemas, that could indicate imbalance.

 Inserting anything into the rectum always carries risks.

-To limit the risk of punctures or tears when using an enema, it is important to ensure that the tip or tube that is inserted is smooth and flexible.
+To limit the risk of punctures or tears when using an enema, it is essential to ensure that the tip or tube that is inserted is smooth and flexible.

-Lastly, repeated uses of enemas to combat constipation can make the problem worse in the long run.
-Enemas only temporarily stimulate the walls of the colon and do not strengthen the colon.
+Lastly, repeated uses of enemas to combat constipation can worsen the problem in the long run.
+Enemas only temporarily stimulate the colon walls and do not strengthen the colon.

-If used for long periods of time, enemas can weaken the muscles of the colon.
+If used for long periods, enemas can weaken the colon’s muscles.

 Instructions for the application of an enema

-With olive oil, petroleum jelly or with the lubricant provided in the kit, the tip of the enema should be lubricated to facilitate its insertion.
-The enema tube should be inserted into the rectum, lying on your back.
+With olive oil, petroleum jelly, or the lubricant provided in the kit, the tip of the enema should be lubricated to facilitate its insertion.
+The enema tube should be inserted into the rectum while lying on your back.

 The fluid will begin to fill the intestine.
 It can be prevented from continuing and allowing the fluid to fill it in.

-It is likely that at some point you will need to stop the application, you can sit on the toilet to remove the waste.
+You will likely need to stop the application; you can sit on the toilet to remove the waste.